Privacy & Legal

 We'd like to take this further and look at what factors influence learning.
 For example, how do different puzzle types promote learning?
 How well do students transfer learning from one type of puzzle to another?
 How can we give students the right type of hints at the right time?
 What can we do to help students persist through hard problems instead of giving up?
 How do external factors (gender, age, class size, geography, etc.) impact student learning and what can we do to support diverse classes?

-If you're interested in working with us on these questions (and more), sign up below.
-We'll share our raw data with you as we publish it.
+If you're interested in working with us on these questions (and more), email firstname.lastname@example.org.

 Our first foray in this space has been a partnership with a Stanford University research team led by Mehran Sahami.
 Stanford researcher Chris Piech evaluated the various computer programs that students submitted to two computer programming puzzles from our popular Hour of Code tutorial.
 The dataset below was generated for the paper Autonomously Generating Hints by Inferring Problem Solving Policies by Piech, C. Mehran S. Huang J and Guibas L.